kubernetes-sigs/kustomize/cmd/depprobcheck/README.md

-# Checking openapi build issues
+# Troubles with dependencies on openapi

 If you see the error